 #BeginToggle#

-• Visitors aged 16 years or above at the date of your application, must have obtained an Academic Technology Approval Scheme clearance certificate (ATAS) if your course of study will be at postgraduate level.
+- Visitors aged 16 years or above at the date of application must have obtained an Academic Technology Approval Scheme clearance certificate (ATAS) if your course of study will be at postgraduate level.
 Your course must also be listed in Appendix ATAS of the Immigration Rules.
 An ATAS certificate is valid for a period of six months and the earliest that you can apply for an ATAS certificate is up to nine months before the start date of your course.
-As obtaining an ATAS certificate can take some time to process, it is advisable to apply for your certificate in good time before your application as a Visitor.
+As obtaining an ATAS certificate can take some , it is advisable to apply for your certificate in good time before your application as a Visitor.
 You will need to be in receipt of your certificate in order to submit this with your Visitor visa application or permission to enter application at the UK border.
 Nationals from the EU, EEA, Switzerland, Australia, Canada, Japan, New Zealand, Singapore, South Korea and the USA are exempt from obtaining ATAS clearance.

-• The visitor guidance states that 'study' refers to one or more consecutive courses, or one or more courses taken at the same time, which must be completed within the duration of your visit.
+- The visitor guidance states that 'study' refers to one or more consecutive courses, or one or more courses taken at the same time, which must be completed within the duration of your visit.

 #EndToggle#